datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 button.
 It highlights that a sensor-based data point can be as simple as a button event and tell us about how a user make use of it.

-## 3.1 Install Arduino IDE

-Similar to Atom, Arduino IDE is an editor with a convenient set of tools to programme Arduino-like devices.
-You can download and install the latest version from
-<a href="https://www.arduino.cc/en/Main/Software" target="_blank">here</a>.

 ## 3.2 Push Button Example

 In Atom, copy the folder examples > arduino > push_button_led_log